Potawatomi Wildlife Park

 Potawatomi Wildlife Park is a nonprofit 501(c)(3) nature preserve located in Tippecanoe Township, Marshall County, Indiana, United States.
 The park spans over 300 acres (≈121 ha) of woodlands, wetlands, prairie, and open spaces along the Tippecanoe River.

 History

 The land originally belonged to the Potawatomi leader Stephen Benack (“Osheakkebe”), whose village existed in the area from at least 1832 until his forced departure in 1838.
 In 1979, local farmer Vernon Romine bequeathed 151 acres to a coalition of local Lions and Kiwanis clubs to create a public park.
-The park incorporated as a nonprofit foundation and became tax-exemptin May 1984.
+The park incorporated as a nonprofit foundation and became tax-exempt in May 1984.
 It opened to the public in June 1987.